marius-team/marius/docs/config_interface/full_schema.rst

      - Type
      - Description
      - Required
+   * - use_incoming_nbrs
+     - Boolean
+     - Whether to use incoming neighbors for the encoder.
+One of use_incoming_nbrs or use_outgoing_nbrs must be set to true.
+     - No
+    * - use_outgoing_nbrs
+     - Boolean
+     - Whether to use outgoing neighbors for the encoder.
+One of use_incoming_nbrs or use_outgoing_nbrs must be set to true.
+     - No
    * - layers
      - List[List[:ref:`LayerConfig<layer-conf-section>`]]
      - Defines architecture of the encoder.
 Layers of the encoder are grouped into stages, where the layers within a stage are executed in parallel and the output of stage is the input to the successive stage.